openMetaAnalysis/Template-for-data-only-living-systematic-review-of-interventions/README.md

 Short url: http://

 **Clinical summary:** This meta-analysis suggests that clinical intervention *is or is not* effective.
-Heterogeneity of results as measured by I2 was '[moderate](http://handbook-5-1.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at XX%.
-This review updates the previously published meta-analysis.(1)
+Heterogeneity of results as measured by I<sup>2</sup> was '[moderate](http://handbook-5-1.cochrane.org/chapter_9/9_5_2_identifying_and_measuring_heterogeneity.htm)' at XX%.
+This review updates previously published meta-analysis(es).(citation[s] below)

-Meta-regression dooes not find modulators (year of publication, study size, event rate in the control groups) on the effect of the intervention.
+Meta-regression of common modulators (year of publication, study size, event rate in the control groups) finds that the outcome of the intervention is effected by xx.
 * [Reconciliation of conclusions with prior meta-analyses](files/reconciliation-tables/Reconciliation%20of%20conclusions.pdf) (under construction)
 * [Keep current with this topic](files/searching/Keep-up.md) (under construction)